 "Shit," Hannibal said, also getting out of the vehicle.

 The girl turned around and looked at both Drake and Hannibal.
-Her light curly brown hair was held back from face and brown eyes blinked at him.
+Her light curly brown hair was held back from her face and brown eyes blinked at him.
 For a moment she seemed frozen and then she was bolting for the house while screaming, "Web!
 Nola!"

 The girl was in the house and the door was slammed shut before he could move.
 When he started forward, Hannibal stopped him by putting his hand out across his mid-section.